 RST_REASON and RST_REASON_CLR Registers:

 Useful for engineering samples only (not production devices).
 For production devices, use the REBOOT_STATUS register.
-The RST_REASON and RST_REASON_CLR registers no longer appear in the Zynq-7000 AP SoC Technical Reference Manual (TRM).
+The RST_REASON and RST_REASON_CLR registers no longer appear in the Zynq-7000 SoC Technical Reference Manual (TRM).
 These registers are documented here, in this Xilinx Answer, for engineering samples (Z-7020 GES and Z-7045 GES devices).

 All silicon versions: